Anita Stewart: Retirement and death

 Stewart divorced Rudolph Cameron shortly after retiring from film, and married George Converse, an heir of a United States Steel president and they settled in Beverly Hills, California.
 Stewart made a number of appearances on film and radio and in 1932 made a brief appearance in The Hollywood Handicap.
 Stewart and Converse divorced in 1946.

 On May 4, 1961, Stewart died of a heart attack in Beverly Hills, California.

 Writing

 Stewart authored the murder mystery novel The Devil's Toy, published in New York in 1935 by E.P.
 Dutton.
 Though the book's dust jacket traded on the author's Hollywood connection, the plot concerned the killing of a stage actor and was set in San Francisco.

 Recognition

-For her contribution to motion picture industry as an actress, Anita Stewart was given a star on the Hollywood Walk of Fame at 6724 Hollywood Boulevard.
+For her contribution to motion picture industry as an actress, Stewart was given a star on the Hollywood Walk of Fame at 6724 Hollywood Boulevard.